RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 - OpenAI API (AI Report)

 ## 1. Data Collection
-Dummy data was created based on the structure of a Meta Ads Library export for a fictitious supplement brand.
+Dummy data was created based on the structure of a Meta Ads Manager export for a fictitious supplement brand.
 This dataset mirrors the fields, formats, and relationships typically found in a real Meta export, ensuring realistic testing and development conditions.
 LINK

 ## 2. Exploratory Analysis